ayoadereti/bamzybot/README.md

 1. Clone the repository

    `git clone https://github.com/ayoadereti/bamzybot.git`

+2. Navigate to the project directory

+   `cd bamzybot`

-2. Launch the program in VSCode
+3. Launch the program in VSCode

+   `code .`

-3. Connect to the #bamzywurld channel via KiwiIRC
+4. Connect to the #bamzywurld channel via KiwiIRC

    https://web.libera.chat/

 ## Usage
 1. You can request weather information using the stem "weather in" + a location query (city, zip code, postal code)